webdevops/vagrant-docker-vm/README.md

 Also this VM should be a sandbox so eg. no email should be send to other servers - they are catched by a local postfix daemon and can be accessed by IMAP (dovecot).

-Following the "keep it stupid simple" this box provides all tools with a simple "vagrant up"
+Following the "keep it simple, stupid" this box provides all tools with a simple "vagrant up"

 ## Requirements